Overview

 "naïve résumé".upcase # => "NAÏVE RÉSUMÉ"

-method performs the inverse operation, converting uppercase characters to lowercase.
+The downcase method performs the inverse operation, converting uppercase characters to lowercase.
 The method handles complex Unicode transformations including characters that expand during conversion.

 "HELLO".downcase # => "hello"